The Local Governing Body supports the key areas of Academy life

 In order to do this, governors need to gain knowledge of how the Academy operates.
 This is through attending meetings and training courses and getting to know the Academy.
 Governors carry out a number of visits to the Academy throughout the year to scrutinise a variety of key result areas such as Literacy, Numeracy, Special Educational Needs (SEN) and Health & Safety.

-The Full Governing Body is broken down into smaller Committees who scrutinise and hold the Academy to account.
+The Local Governing Body is broken down into smaller committees who scrutinise and hold the Academy to account.

 - Performance & Standards

-The Full Governing Body meets after the meeting 'cycle' towards the end of each term.
+The Local Governing Body meets after the meeting 'cycle' towards the end of each term.

 In addition to the above smaller working groups often exist to deal with key projects - such as Communications.